tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-bug-with-kramdown-and-rouge-with-github-pages.md

 And the transition *should be seamless*.

-However, and this is where the frustration starts to surface, because there's a bug with Kramdown/Rouge and syntax highlighting when you have code blocks that appear within list items.
+However, this is where the frustration starts to surface, because there's a bug with Kramdown/Rouge and syntax highlighting when you have code blocks that appear within list items.

 I noted this bug in the Jekyll talk forum here: [Issues with converting from Redcarpet / Pygments to Kramdown / Rouge](https://talk.jekyllrb.com/t/issues-with-converting-from-redcarpet-pygments-to-kramdown-rouge/1937).
 The forum responses suggested I try various techniques to remove previous github-pages gems and re-run `bundle install` to get the correct github-pages gem dependencies, which I did.

-However, the problem still persisted, so I decided to revert to redcarpet and pygments in my configuration file. redcarpet and Pygments still work on Github Pages (until May 1), except that each time you commit, you get this warning message sent to your via email:
+However, the problem still persisted, so I decided to revert to redcarpet and pygments in my configuration file. redcarpet and Pygments still work on Github Pages (until May 1), except that each time you commit, you get this warning message sent to your email:

 > The page build completed successfully, but returned the following warning:
 >